Staff appraisals

 How it works

 Staff appraisals are to be conducted annually with all employees and are compulsory.
-The appraisal is to address the work situation as a whole and have a long term approach with
+The appraisal is to address the work situation as a whole and have a long term perspective with

-and is to be based on the organisation as well as on you as an individual.
+and is to be based on the organisation as well as on you as an employee .
 The appraisal is to concentrate on

-Job satisfaction, cooperation and work relationships can also be discussed, as well as general leadership issues.
-The appraisal is to lead to the compilation or updating of an individual action plan for you.
+The appraisal is to lead to the compilation or updating of an individual plan with goals and professional development needs action plan for you.

 Your responsibility as an employee